mcgunit/sequencePredictor/README.md

 10. The most likely set of numbers is: [18, 26, 30, 33, 38, 42, 30]
 ```

-## LotteryAi
+## LSTM

-LotteryAi is a lottery prediction artificial intelligence that uses machine learning to predict the winning numbers of a any lottery game.
+This model is located under the LSTM folder and is a LSTM model to predict the winning numbers of a any lottery game.

 ### Installation

-To install LotteryAi, you will need to have Python 3.x and the following libraries installed:
+To install, you will need to have Python 3.x and the following libraries installed:
 - numpy
 - tensorflow
 - keras